 During the Covid19 pandemic there was an increase in people either making wills at home, or using a solicitor but 'remotely'.

 Often people had difficulties ensuring both witnesses and the person making the will could all be present together at the same time.
-This has led to an increase in the number of wills being disputed owing to 'incorrect execution' of the will in question.
+This has led to an increase in the number of wills being challenged owing to 'incorrect execution' of the will in question.

 Inheritance Act